 David said his family didn’t want to spend big money and time docking their crafts at a local marina, as he would at the ocean.
 This is a hidden cost that many don’t think about when making a comparison.
 The convenience of having these vessels right at hand has provided David – and countless others here – the joy of a true waterfront experience.

 Another reason that many now prefer SML to the ocean is the absence of hurricanes here in Southwestern Virginia.

-Since I wrote the first edition of this book, one of my readers wrote me an email on this topic.
+Since I wrote the first edition of my book (The Definitive Guide To Smith Mountain Lake Real Estate), one of my readers wrote me an email on this topic.
 He said:

 Another selling point of lake vs ocean.
 The salt water is much more harmful to the metals and finish on houses and water vehicles.
 I have to rinse my boats off after each use or pay a price in engine repairs and extra wax.

 I hadn’t thought of this one, and I guess it isn’t something one would think of unless they were living it.
 Thanks for the tip, Patrick!